4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 - Hiring employees is a responsibility laden with potential security pitfalls.
 The **CISO** and **information security manager** should work with the **Human Resources** department to incorporate information security into hiring guidelines.

 > [!NOTE]
-> JD, IV, BGNDCHK, EmpCnt, NHO, OTJ_ST, EP, Term
+> JD, IV, BG_CHK, EmpCntrt, NHO, OTJ_SecT, EvalP, Term

 - ### Job Descriptions
 	- The integration of information security into the hiring process begins with reviewing and updating job descriptions.